BYU-AUVSI/imaging/server/README.md

 The server has 3 main jobs:

 1. Ingest all new data from the ROS network into the database.
-2. Service requests from the manual and autonomous classification clients
+2. Service requests from the manual and autonomous classification clients.
+Keeping track of intermediate state and allowing multiple clients to run simultaneously.
 3. Submit completed data to the interop relay/server (TODO: idk if interop will be integrated with this yet)

 ## Structure